project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/04-generate-preview.md

 ![Vegetation preview settings](../images/tutorial/04-preview-vegetation-settings.png)

-Then, increase the prey and predator scales in the previous panel so we can visualiza them.
+Then, increase the prey and predator scales in the previous panel so we can visualize them.
 Before assigning colors, they appear as grey points on top of the vegetation grid.

 ![Grey prey and predator settings](../images/tutorial/04-preview-gray-agents-settings.png)